 - Peanuts - For that extra peanut flavor and crunch, top the finished bowl with roasted peanuts.
 It’s a good idea to store these in a separate jar, bag, or bowl and add them just before you eat the salad so that they stay crunchy.

-- Make it Vegetarian – Skip the chicken and use chickpeas.
-Saute them in oil and 2 tsp of Red Curry Paste for a flavorful option.
+- Make it Vegetarian - Skip the chicken and use chickpeas.
+Saute them in oil and 2 teaspoon of Red Curry Paste for a flavorful option.

 - Change the Vegetables - I used bell peppers and carrots, but sliced snow peas, finely chopped broccoli florets, or halved cherry tomatoes would also be great.